Building an Arduino Smart Irrigation Controller (SDG 6: Clean Water and Sanitation)

 Example calibration:

 This threshold is not universal.
-It must be validated against the actual soil conditions and irrigation objectives of the specific system.
+It must be validated against the actual soil conditions, plant needs, container geometry, sensor depth, irrigation method, and watering objectives of the specific system.

 Validation and Testing